TangiresH/MTRPZ-lab1/README.md

 ```
 The input file should contain three numbers separated by a space.
 Each number represents the coefficients of a quadratic equation.

+### Interactive Mode

+1. The code prompts the user to enter the coefficient 'a' of the quadratic equation.
+2. If the user enters 0, the code throws an error message and prompts again for a valid input.
+3. The code prompts the user to enter the coefficient 'b' of the quadratic equation.
+4. The code prompts the user to enter the coefficient 'c' of the quadratic equation.
+5. The code calculates the roots of the quadratic equation and prints them on the console.

+### Non-Interactive Mode

+1. The code reads the input file provided as an argument to the program.
+2. If the file doesn't exist, the code throws an error message and exits the program.
+3. The code checks whether the input file contains exactly three numbers.
+4. The code checks whether the coefficient 'a' is not equal to 0 and the input file contains valid numbers.
+5. The code calculates the roots of the quadratic equation and prints them on the console.

+Note: If an error occurs, the program exits with an error code of 1.